gympy/gympy.github.io/_posts/2016-11-4-Literature-review.md

 In the previous section, the algorithms discussed were designed around the notion of a value function.
 An alternative method of carrying out reinforcement learning is to place an emphasis on the policy itself.
-Thusly, policy search methods parameterise the policy in terms of a parameter space $\Theta$, where the policy is then a function of
+Thus policy search methods parameterise the policy in terms of a parameter space $\Theta$, where the policy is then a function of
 $\theta \in \Theta$ [@2013-kober; @2011-deisenroth].
 As such, in policy search methods, the optimal policy is found by exploring the parameter